 Using a toothpaste that contains fluoride (at least 1,000 ppm for adults and children) helps you fight decay as you brush.
 Choose a brand and flavor that you enjoy using, as this will make you more likely to keep up regular brushing.
-Read more about choosing the best toothpaste for children and for adults in our full guides.
+Read more about choosing the best toothpaste for children and the best toothpaste for adults in our full guides.

 Natural toothpastes with and without fluoride are available for purchase, and you can even make your own if you prefer.
 Read more about the options in our natural toothpaste guide.

 Brushing teeth only cleans three out of the five surfaces, so it's important to clean between them as well.
 If you don't like using traditional dental floss, or if you have braces, a water flosser can make the job a lot easier.

 Mouthwash doesn't just freshen your breath; choose one that contains fluoride and it'll also work to prevent tooth decay.
 However, it's unclear if you should use it straight after brushing because it rinses off the fluoride left from your toothpaste.
 This goes for fluoride mouthwashes as well.

 Other ways to care for your teeth